-2020 was a big year for sustainability and green infrastructure, with countries such as the UK, Canada, China and the EU reiterating their commitment to reaching net-zero carbon by 2050.
+2020 was a big year for sustainability and green infrastructure, with countries such as the UK, Canada, China and the EU reiterating their commitment to reaching net-zero carbon by 2050 and with this, the need for renewable energy solutions such as tidal power grows!
 No doubt, with newly elected President Biden making a firm policy commitment to going green, we will see a surge in cleantech, circular economic principles and environmental accords.

 One important area will be renewable energy.
 It has grown in significance over the last decade, especially in the UK which has become a leading force in the drive to decarbonise electricity.
 From the rhetoric of PM Boris Johnson, it is highly likely we will see an intense focus on green power solutions in 2021.